Rent increases if you have a private residential tenancy

 What Rent Service Scotland can do

-The amount they set can be higher or lower than the increase your landlord is asking for.
+The rent they set may be higher or lower than the increase your landlord asked for.

 If you disagree with the rent officer’s decision